hatchjaw/jacktrip-teensy/README.md

-There's a friendly, high-level [guide](https://ccrma.stanford.edu/docs/common/IETF.html) to runninig JACK and JackTrip on the CCRMA website.
+There's a friendly, high-level [guide](https://ccrma.stanford.edu/docs/common/IETF.html) to running JACK and JackTrip on the CCRMA website.

 ### Jack